brookeweil/calendar-scraper/server/README.md

-# To package server for deployment to AWS Lamda
+# To package server for deployment to AWS Lambda

 From the root of this repository, run `npm run buildServer`.
-The output `server.zip` can be uploaded into the Lamda console.
+The output `server.zip` can be uploaded into the Lambda console.